Machine Learning Lunch at Vector

-Where: Schwartz Reisman Institute, 11th Floor, Sobolev Space
+Where: Schwartz Reisman Institute, 11th Floor, Sobolev

 Who: You, if you are affiliated with the Vector Institute or the University of Toronto and interested in machine learning!